MarcosFlavioGS/Prefect/README.md

 ### Installation

 There is currently no command to install Prefect.
-Create an alias to Prefect executable by simply clone the repository cd into it then run:
+Create an alias to Prefect executable by simply cloning the repository, cd into it then run:

 ``` sh
 dune build